mitr-ajju/angular-todo-list/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 15.1.6.

+This web app can be used to create a shopping list or a to-do list.
+Features available are:
+1. Add a new item
+2. Remove an existing item from the list.
+3. Mark an item as completed.

+There is no API integration so the data is not saved in any database.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.